Table of Contents

 At Razorpay, we have unriddled the puzzle for freelancers and now accepting payments is going to be easier than ever.

-We are proud to announce the launch of our much-awaited product – Freelancer Payments, to help freelancers and unregistered businesses accept payments.
+We are proud to announce the launch of our much-awaited product – Freelancer Payments, to help freelancers and Individual businesses accept payments.

 1. Razorpay Payment Links